Prek Letter C

 Children obey your parents in the Lord; for this is right.
 Ephesians 6:1

-Caterpillar Dice Game.
-You can either use a number die, or a dot die.
+Caterpillar Dice Game: You can either use a number die, or a dot die.
 I made 2 boards also, one without numbers and one with.
 The one without numbers, I will have her roll the die and move that many spots.
 The ones with numbers I’ll have her roll the die and move to the next spot with that number on it.
-I got this idea from the Melissa Renfro’s Bug Race!
 I included small disks for game pieces, but you could also use bingo markers, beans, or whatever you have.
 Also, instead of using this game with dice, you can just ask questions like what does the “A” say, and if they are right they get to move one space.
 Its a fun way to review phonics too!
-You can download my Caterpillar Dice Game here!

 Color matching and upper/lowercase matching caterpillar puzzles.
-Since the capital C and lowercase c are bascially the same, I just added them to the color puzzles.
-I printed it, laminted it then cut the caterpillars out then cut them in half.
-You can download this puzzle here!
+Since the capital C and lowercase c are basically the same, I just added them to the color puzzles.
+I printed it, laminated it then cut the caterpillars out then cut them in half.

-Caterpillar Clip Cards: Since the pumpkin clip cards worked so well, I made some caterpillar ones as well.
-I got the mini-clips from Wal-mart craft section, but she also has colorful paperclips she uses as well.
+Caterpillar Clip Cards: I got the mini-clips from Wal-mart craft section, but she also has colorful paperclips she uses as well.
 Really you could use anything, even bingo markers or beans, etc. Just put the correct amount on the card based on the number.
-You can download the caterpillar cards here!

 A Simple Crab Maze from Kumon’s Easy Maze book.
 They also have harder mazes.